Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of Measure Theory: Discussion

 \section{Discussion}

-Taking $\calP=\calI(X)$ as domain for a valuation $v$ and a protocol involving a finite number of cuts is always possible.
-If we are open-ended or even infinite, the naive choice $\calP = \calI(\cake)^\N$ is problematic, as $\calI(\cake)^\N$ is not an algebra and thus does not even satisfy the minimum requirements for~$\calP$ as described in the first paragraph of Section~\ref{chap:preliminaries:finite}.
+Taking $\calP=\calI(\concake)$ as domain for a valuation $v$ and a protocol involving a finite number of cuts is always possible; this remains true for open-ended protocols that stop after a finite but \emph{a priori} unknown number of steps.
+If the protocol is infinite, the naive choice $\calP = \calI(\concake)^\N$ is problematic, as $\calI(\concake)^\N$ is not an algebra and thus does not even satisfy the minimum requirements for~$\calP$ as described in the first paragraph of Section~\ref{chap:preliminaries:finite}.

-From a theoretical point of view, however, the choice $\calP = \calI(\cake)$ may be unnecessarily restrictive, especially in light of the fact that we also want to use infinite cake-cutting protocols.
-Therefore, a larger set $\calP$ may be desirable, perhaps even larger than $\calI(\cake)^{\N}$, which (as we have seen) has disqualified itself.
+From a theoretical point of view, however, the choice $\calP = \calI(\concake)$ may be unnecessarily restrictive, especially in light of the fact that we also want to use infinite cake-cutting protocols.
+Therefore, a larger set $\calP$ may be desirable, perhaps even larger than $\calI(\concake)^{\N}$, which (as we have seen) has disqualified itself.

-We start our discussion by explicating why $\calP = \mathfrak{P}(\cake)$ is a bad choice and we then provide arguments for a better option, namely the Borel $\sigma$-algebra $\calP = \calB(\cake)$.
+We start our discussion by explicating why $\calP = \mathfrak{P}(\concake)$ is a bad choice and we then provide arguments for a better option, namely the Borel $\sigma$-algebra $\calP = \calB(\concake)$.